-The outline of the rest of this paper is as follows: first, I will present the details of the Lakhota ablaut alternation, showing that it is a good candidate for a underspecification analysis - in fact, a better candidate than Turkish, because underspecification can account for not only final vowel alternations, but other processes in the language as well.
+The outline of the rest of this chapter is as follows: first, I will show that Lakhota is like Turkish, in that it has a three-way contrast ([a], [e], [e], $[e] \sim [a]$ ), but only two surface phonemes.
+Thus, it is a good candidate for a underspecification analysis - in fact, a better candidate than Turkish, because underspecification can account for not only final vowel alternations, but other processes in the language as well.
 I will then show that the underspecification analysis is nonetheless inadequate for Lakhota, and there is data that it cannot account for.
-In particular, historical changes show that many invariant [a]'s have switched to variant [e]~[a], but other logically possible changes have not occurred (invariant [e] $\Rightarrow$ [e]~[a], and [e]~[a] $\Rightarrow$ invariant [a] or [e]).
-The result is new forms that are inconsistent with any UR in the old system, for reasons that will be explained in section 3.
+In particular, historical changes show that many invariant [a]'s have switched to variant $[e] \sim [a]$ , but other logically possible changes have not occurred (invariant $[e] \neq [e] \sim [a]$ , and $[e] \sim [a] \neq$ invariant [a] or [e]).
+The result is new forms that are inconsistent with any UR in the old system, for reasons that will be explained in section 5.2.
 This is unexpected under an approach in which learners can compare various parts of the word to posit a UR that can neatly derive all of the surface forms.
-However, I will show that it is predicted straightforwardly by a more limited model in which learners must select a UR that matches one of the surface alternants.
+However, I will show that it follows straightforwardly if we assume that the single surface hypothesis holds not only for bases in output-output effects (paradigm leveling, word-based morphology), but also for the underlying forms that are the inputs to phonology.
+The end result is that the single surface base restriction appears to be relevant not only for models that consider the relations between surface forms, but also for models that use potentially abstract URs of stems.